SangTheInnovator/DevOps-with-docker/Part3/exercise 3.3/README.md

-## Exercise 3.3: Building images inside of the container
+## Exercise 3.3: Building images inside of a container

 Create a new script/program that downloads a repository from GitHub, builds a Dockerfile located in the root, and then publishes it into the Docker Hub.